sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Select Columns
 ----------------------------------------

-Below is a sample workflow which contains Select Columns processor in Fire Insights.
+Below is a sample workflow which contains Select Columns processor in Sparkflows.
 It demonstrates the usage of Select Columns node to create outgoing dataset from columns selected from the incoming dataset.

 It does following processing of data: